Your Journey to Success Starts Here!

 If a student’s cumulative GPA remains below 2.0 after the second semester, the student shall be placed on Academic Probation 2.

-If both the student’s cumulative GPA and semester GPA remain below 1.75 after the third semester, the student shall be placed on Academic Dismissal and will be subsequently dismissed from the college.
+If a student’s cumulative GPA remains below 2.0 after the third semester, the student shall be placed on Academic Dismissal.

 Progress Probation and Dismissal